rust-lang/prev.rust-lang.org/pt-BR/contribute-compiler.md

 ---
-layout: default
+layout: pt-BR/default
-title: Contributing to Rust &mdash; language, compiler, and the standard library &middot; The Rust Programming Language
+title: Contribuindo para Rust &mdash; a linguagem, o compilador, e a biblioteca padrão &middot; A linguagem de programação Rust
 ---

-# Contributing to Rust &mdash; language, compiler, and the standard library
+# Contribuindo para Rust &mdash; a linguagem, o compilador, e a biblioteca padrão

 The source code to the compiler and standard library are in the main